Jhordon/C-Variety/samStat/readme.md

 User's may opt for either:

-- A directory 'analysisResults' w/ .csv & .txt files
+- A directory 'analysisResults' w/ data.csv & analysis.txt files
 - Or brief console output

-The analysis outputs the following from the list provided:
+The list has the associated statistics:

 - Min, Max, Mean, Median, Mode, Sum
 - Sample & Population Standard Deviation